OpenBCI/V3_Hardware_Design_Files/README.md

 # Bill of Materials

-* combined bill of materials for 32bit, Daisy, and dongle boards is in the the "BOM_combined_x_July2017.ods" spreadsheet (open document format)
+* combined bill of materials for 32bit, Daisy, and dongle boards is in the the "BOM_combined.ods" spreadsheet (open document format)
 * for many (but not all) of the parts a digikey product ID & estimated price can be found
 * please note these part numbers or costs may not be accurate

 # License Information